Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

-In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects.
+In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects. 🥷🏻💥

 The secret technique actually lies in the software architecture we choose for these projects: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

-In this repo we will share to you about this architecture through simple server-client game named `Hex Monscape`.
+In this repo we will share to you our knowledge on this special architecture through our very own simple server-client game named `Hex Monscape`.

 We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to build `Hex Monscape` game server while coding it using [Go](https://go.dev/).
 As for the web client, we code it using [Vue 3](https://vuejs.org/).